 Step 5: Setting your content up to win.

 You (or your developer) publishes the content to run live.
 Boom!
-If I’ve done my job right, you should make back at least 3x the money you spent with me within the first three to six months.
+If I’ve done my job right, you should make back at least 3x the money you spent with me within the first 6 months.